pecknigel/learning-resources/class-notes/git.md

 You’re reading our [Class Notes](/class-notes) collection.
 It features summaries of important topics along with quality links to learn more.

-{% include page-status.html statusLevel="working-draft" %}
+{% include page-status.html statusLevel="stable" %}

 # Git